Lions and Tigers and Bears (and San Diego)

 Dorothy was onto something awesome when she hopped along the yellow brick road chiming “Lions and Tigers and Bears!” - if only she hadn’t been interrupted by the Oz’s mighty roar the yellow brick road might have taken her to Alpine, San Diego.
 And what she would have found there, would be - you guessed it - lions and tigers and bears!

 This big cat and exotic animal sanctuary was started in 2002 by founder and director Bobbi Brink, who had taken a keen interest in the well-being of the inhumane care of animals that were no longer of revenue importance in the tourist and wild animal trade or thoughtlessly abused and exploited by private owners.
 She took it upon herself to transform the secluded 94 acres of land she owns in Alpine into an exotic animal sanctuary in which these rescued animals could peacefully retire.
 In 2002, Bobbi started with the rescue of two tigers.
-Now in 2015 she has rescued 3 and then some, in the form of bears (10), lions (3), bobcats (3), a leopard, a mountain lion, African serval, some horses, and peacocks that patrol the area on their own accord.
+She has now rescued 3 and then some, in the form of bears (10), lions (3), bobcats (3), a leopard, a mountain lion, African serval, some horses, and peacocks that patrol the area on their own accord.

 The idea of seeing these animals in general pulled me to explore the vast acreage of Alpine, but the actuality of seeing them face to face, saved only by a chain-link fence was an experience both nerve-racking and absolutely awesome.
 From the time of arrival to the time of departure, the staff was friendly, the animals were playful and curious, and my camera didn’t leave my hands.
 I learned so much about the animals and the reasons as to why more accredited sanctuaries are seriously needed.